iot-lab/iot-lab.github.io/docs/boards/lora-gateway.md

 frontend.

-There is no authentication required to connect to the MQTT broker running on the gateway, indeed, the IoT-LAB infrastructure add network filtering rules so only the user of the experiment can access to port 1883 of the gateway.
+There is no authentication required to connect to the MQTT broker running on the gateway.
+Indeed, the IoT-LAB infrastructure adds network filtering rules during the experiment startup phase so that only the user of the experiment can access to port 1883 of the gateway.

 MQTT topics follows the chipstack gateway bridge API:
 - uplink topic is `gateway/<gateway identifier>/rx`